Vittozich/react-test-app/README.md

 ### For thinking:
 - you have to learn JS for work React
     - classes, destructuring, forEach, map, filter, ArrowFunctions, Fetch API, Promises.
-- React is not just library it's framework !
+- React is not just library it's framework (official it is library)!
 - React use JSX to work with DOM (html), JS and css
 - React consists of components
 - Each component have state and can share states